esoterictemplates/template-obsidian-configuration/IDEAS.md

 # Ideas

 This file is used to track ideas and planned features for this project.
-Ideas are separated into 3 categories:
+Implemented ideas will be moved to [FEATURES.md](./FEATURES.md).

 ## Will Implement